YannCebron/m68kplugin/docs/known_issues.md

 Currently, only 68000/68010 architecture is supported.

-Non-supported instructions/registers will display false positive
+Non-supported instructions/registers will yield false positive errors
 > _"Cannot resolve macro '$MNEMONIC$ \| $REGISTER$'"_

 Using non-supported address mode will result in syntax error or